ABSanthosh/Portfolio/src/data/articles/project/react-quizlet-flashcard.md

 I wanted a Quizlet-like flashcard component right?
 And where can you find that?
 Yeah in Quizlet website.
 For the first version, I just copied CSS from Quizlet and made a simple React component.
 It was quite interesting to see how it was implemented in their site(although now they changed it).

-To have a subtle animation to make it come from right or left, the always have 3 cards loaded.
+To have a subtle animation to make it come from right or left, they always have 3 cards loaded.
 When left or right button is clicked, the card in the other side is removed and a new card is added, making the invisible card visible.

 |                                               react-quizlet-flashcard                                               |                                            Quizlet's flashcard component                                            |
 | :-----------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------: |